michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 - v: become more relaxed, easygoing, or genial
 - n: the process whereby heat changes something from a solid to a liquid
 ### Family
-melt: meltable, melted, melter, melting, melts+;melted: unmelted;melter: melters;melting: meltingly, meltings
+- melt: meltable, melted, melter, melting, melts+
+- melted: unmelted
+- melter: melters
+- melting: meltingly, meltings
 ### Examples
 - He used to doubt climate change was melting this huge Greenland glacier.
 - Roast, turning often, until the skins blacken and flake and the eggplants collapse and are meltingly tender, 10 to 15 minutes.